 MMM is part of the Data Mining/ Machine Learning family and should adhere to the above process.
-Therefore, the first step towards MMM industrialisation is to make sure to deploy a solution that respects this sequence so the whole process flows naturally and delivers to the business.
+Therefore, the first step towards MMM industrialization is to make sure to deploy a solution that respects this sequence, so the whole process flows naturally and delivers to the business.

 ENSURE EFFICIENCY THROUGH USING THE RIGHT TECHNOLOGY

 Adopting a proven process is a necessary move in the right direction but is not sufficient.
 It is crucial to use a technology that encompasses the CRISP-DM process.
-This will ensure that the right layer of efficiency is added to guarantee a much quicker turn around and make the whole process immune to human errors.
-Four features are essential in the technology used to ensure MMM industrialisation:
+This will ensure that the right layer of efficiency is added to guarantee a much quicker turnaround and make the whole process immune to human errors.
+Four features are essential in the technology used to ensure MMM industrialization: